amfrear/cst201/Activity1Introduction/README.md

 # 📋 Anagram Checker Program

 ## 📄 **Description**
 This project is an Anagram Checker built as part of the CST-201 Algorithms and Data Structures course.
 The program takes two words as input from the user and checks if they are anagrams.
-An anagram is a word formed by rearranging the letters of another word (e.g., "listen" and "silent").
+An anagram is a word formed by rearranging the letters of another word (e.g., "eat" and "tea").

 The program keeps running until the user decides to exit by typing `exit`.
 It also handles different test cases to demonstrate the outputs for both positive and negative scenarios.